 It was scheduled to leave at 4:30 pm, but left at 5 pm, and took 1.5 hours.

 Little Corn Island to Big Corn Island Ferry

-You may have gotten to the Corn Islands without flying but now you also need to get back!
+You may have gotten to Little Corn Island without flying but now you also need to get back!
 Many people choose to fly back rather than endure the return journey.